skunklabz/tk4-hercules/README.md

 ### ARM64 Support

-TKX-Hercules now supports ARM64 architecture, including Apple Silicon Macs and ARM-based servers.
+TK4-Hercules now supports ARM64 architecture, including Apple Silicon Macs and ARM-based servers.
 The image automatically detects your platform and uses the appropriate Hercules binary.

 **Note:** ARM64 support currently uses x86_64 emulation due to limitations in the TK4- distribution.
 Native ARM64 binaries are planned for future releases.